llllllllll/lazy_python/README.md

 This might not be the case though, instead, I might have missed something and you are correct, it should be lazy.
 If you think I missed something, open an issue and I will try to address it as soon as possible.

+#### Some stateful thing is broken ####

+Sorry, you are using unmanaged state and lazy evaluation, you deserve this. `Thunks` cache the normal form so that calling strict the second time will refer to the cached value.
+If this depended on some stateful function, then it will not work as intended.

 #### I tried to do x with a `Thunk` and it broke! ####